At what age can you get a credit card?

 Secured credit cards

-To open a secured card account, you have to put down a one-time security deposit.
-The deposit is often refundable.
+To open a secured card account, you have to put down a one-time, refundable security deposit.
 Each credit card issuer has its own policies about when and how refunds are given.
-There are even secured credit cards, like QuickSilver Secured from Capital One, that let you earn cash back rewards.
+Some secured credit cards, such as Quicksilver Secured from Capital One, even let you earn cash back rewards.

 What to do before you apply for your first credit card

-So now you know your options for getting a credit card.
-Here are a few things to consider doing before you apply.
+Here are a couple of things to consider before you apply.

 1. Check your credit scores and credit reports